Council of Serdica

-The Council of Serdica, or Synod of Serdica (also Sardica located in modern day Sofia, Bulgaria), was a synod convened in 343 at Serdica in the civil diocese of Dacia, by Emperors Constans I, augustus in the West, and Constantius II, augustus in the East.
-It attempted to resolve the Arian controversy, and was attended by about 170 bishops.
-It was convened by the two augusti at the request of Pope Julius I.
+The Council of Serdica, or Synod of Serdica (also Sardica), was a synod convened in 343 at Serdica (located in modern-day Sofia, Bulgaria) in the civil diocese of Dacia, by Emperors Constans I, Augustus in the West, and Constantius II, Augustus in the East.
+It attempted to resolve "the tension between East and West in the Church."
+“The council was a disaster: the two sides, one from the west and the other from the east, never met as one.”